jayeshshimpi110920/Project-Job-app/api-deploy/README.md

-# `Deploy db.json file into herokuapp and make a data live and fetching data from there only using axios in our project..`
+**Deploy db.json file into herokuapp and make a data live and fetching data from there only using axios in our project..**
-# Below are the step we followed to deploy db.json file.
+**Below are the step we followed to deploy db.json file**